Kimeg/Maze-Generator-Viewer-Solver/README.md

 # Maze Generator/Viewer/Solver
- This is a python based maze simulation project intended for generating mazes, viewing them, and solving them.
+ This is a python based maze simulation project intended for the following activities:

+- Generator
+- Viewer
+- Solver
+- Designer
+- Editor

- Future updates expected to include dynamic functionalities such as maze design by using mouse and applying different types of path-searching algorithms.
+ Future updates expected to include optimizations such as GUI implementations and applying different types of path-searching algorithms.

 # Usage:

-[Generate Maze]
+[Generate Maze] - uses a path-finding algorithm to generate an arbitrary maze.

 $ python mazeGenerator.py [number of mazes to generate] [number of CPUs for parallel processing]

 $ python mazeGenerator.py  # both inputs are optional, default values are 1 maze and 1 CPU.

+[Design Maze] - user can design maze using mouse functionalities (left-button = build wall, right-button = remove wall, middle-button = saves the maze and exits the pygame window)

+$ python mazeDesigner.py

+[Edit Maze] - user can modify existing maze(s) using mouse functionalities.

+$ python mazeEditor.py [an integer (maze ID) for viewing the maze]

+$ python mazeEditor.py  # without input, maze 1 is loaded for editing

 [View Maze]